Help maintaining or adapting your home

 How to apply

-You may wish to make private arrangements for a contractor, beyond the council's handyperson services, using websites such as Checkatrade to find a recommended local decorator, handyman, plumber, electrician or builder.
+You may wish to make private arrangements with a private supplier or provider, use a website such as Checkatrade to find a recommended local decorator, handyman, plumber, electrician or builder.

 Help making adaptations to the home